 Bacterial blooms are common in tanks with apparently no organics present (for example, where all that is in the tank is water and ammonia for a fishless cycle).
 This is caused by the dechlorination of the water suddenly enabling the water to support bacterial populations.
 The heterotrophs immediately get to work on the organics in the water itself.
 The severity of the bloom and even whether a bloom happens at all is dependant upon the level of organics contained in the water supply.

 The Effects of a Bacterial Bloom

-Most of the bacteria in the aquarium are aerobic as it is a oxygen dominated environment, and these bacteria require lots of oxygen.
+Most of the bacteria in the aquarium are aerobic, as it is an oxygen dominated environment and these bacteria require lots of oxygen.
 When the heterotrophic bacteria bloom into the water column and switch to their aerobic state, this is a big drain on the oxygen content of the water.

 Oxygen deprivation is the only risk to the fish during a bacterial bloom, as the heterotrophs themselves are harmless to fish, (fish may be gasping for air at the surface of the water during this part of the nitrogen cycle), and so good advice is to increase aeration!

 Why do bacterial blooms occur?
 The main reasons: Overfeeding, dead fish or dead plant matter will cause a rise in the reproduction of the heterotrophs in order to break down the organic waste, they reproduce too quickly to be able to attach themselves to a surface and this causes a bacterial bloom.

 As the ammonia production increases due to the increased mineralization, the nitrifiers are slow to catch up and an ammonia spike occurs until the autotrophs reproduce enough to take care of it.
 Contrary to popular belief, bacterial blooms cause an ammonia spike, not the other way around.

 It is unclear whether the autotrophic nitrifiers ever bloom into the water column or if they simply multiply too slowly to cause this effect.